masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 end
 ~~~

 What is `#{@name}`?
 It is a shortcut that allows you to take the value of the variable `@name` and put it inside a string.
-In Ruby it is called String interpolation.
+In Ruby this is called String interpolation.

 ~~~ruby
 a = 15;